rcazzara/seldovia/_people/Bloch_Adam.md

-By his own account he resided in San Francisco until 19 Apr 1880, when he was hired by the Alaska Commercial Company and served as their agent on Unga Island, Alaska, then in Sep 1881 in Unalaska, then in Attu Island where for nine years he was in charge of the company’s port.
+By his own account he resided in San Francisco until 19 Apr 1880, when he was hired by the Alaska Commercial Company and served as their agent on Unga Island, Alaska, then in Sep 1881 in Unalaska, then in Attu Island where for nine years he was in charge of the companyâ€™s port.
 There two more girls were born and his wife died.
 He returned to San Francisco 1890, where he was naturalized on 24 Jul and remained until 2 Apr 1891.
 He returned to Alaska, this time Kodiak Island where he